Understanding Wildfire Warnings, Watches and Behavior

 - Red Flag Warning: Take Action.
 Be extremely careful with open flames.
 NWS issues a Red Flag Warning, in conjunction with land management agencies, to alert land managers to an ongoing or imminent critical fire weather pattern.
 NWS issues a Red Flag Warning when fire conditions are ongoing or expected to occur within the next 24 hours.

 - Fire Weather Watch: Be Prepared.
-A Watch alerts land managers that upcoming weather conditions could result in extensive wildland fire occurrence or extreme fire behavior, which are expected to develop in the next 12 to 48 hours, but not more than 72 hours.
+A Watch alerts land managers that upcoming weather conditions could result in critical fire weather conditions, which are expected to develop in the next 12 to 48 hours, but not more than 72 hours.
 In cases of dry lightning, a Fire Weather Watch may be issued for the next 12 hours.

 - Moving fast: High rate of spread